bufbuild-ru/docs/docs/generate/managed-mode/index.md

 This feature has changed significantly between `v1` and `v2` configurations.
 See the [v1 to v2 migration guide](../../migration-guides/migrate-v2-config-files/) for migration instructions or the [v1 `buf.gen.yaml` reference](../../configuration/v1/buf-gen-yaml/) if you're still using `v1` configuration files.
 :::

 Managed mode is a feature of `buf generate` that allows API consumers to control file and field options when generating code from Protobuf files, even without control of the API itself.
 It's easy to implement and provides a thoughtful set of defaults for these options, with enough granularity to manage them more directly as needed.
-It hides some of Protobuf's quirks and allows consumers to start generating code quickly.It removes the need for API producers to make these decisions for consumers.
+It hides some of Protobuf's quirks and allows consumers to start generating code quickly.

+It removes the need for API producers to make these decisions for consumers.
 Instead, producers can leave this information out and different types of consumers can rely on managed mode to generate code in the ways that they need to use it.

 ## Enable managed mode